MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/best-practices/automated-ingestion-pattern.md

 *Figure 4: Registration workflow.*

-Once ingestion requests are approved, the workflow uses the Azure Purview REST API to insert the sources into Azure Purview.
+After ingestion requests are approved, the workflow uses the Azure Purview REST API to insert the sources into Azure Purview.

 ### Detailed workflow for onboarding data products